Mdlalose4life/simple_shell/README.md

-# README for Simple Shell.
+# Lenix simple shell.
- * This is a readme for simple shel
+## This is a readme for simple shell
  * Authozied Functions and macros
  * access (man 2 access)
  * chdir (man 2 chdir)